Lomztein/Moduthulhu/README.md

-# Modulthulhu - Modular Discord Bot
+# Moduthulhu - Modular Discord Bot

 There is a story of a Discord Bot.
 A bot that became so bloated and so full of useless, poorly planned or poorly executed features that it became little more than MOMS SPAGHETTI.